-C.2 - Sequential Test Questionnaire
+Appendix D.2 - Sequential Test Questionnaire

-Note: The assessments for the Horley sites include a summary of the EA maps produced in the latter part of 2013 to demonstrate what the improvements in flood zones could look like.
-However, these summaries are only for reference at this stage for sites in Horley as the Council is taking a precautionary approach relying upon the historic EA flood mapping (on the advice of the EA), until such time as the EA flood investigations are concluded and updated modelling is produced.
+Note: The Council is taking a precautionary approach, with the updated modelling for the Strategic Flood Risk Assessment 2017 using historic EA flood mapping (on the advice of the EA), until such time as the EA flood investigations are concluded and updated modelling is produced.
 When updated modelling is available, the sequential test approach will be revisited in consultation with the EA.

-5. Are the proposed sites in 'Flood Zone 1 - Low Probability' of flood risk?
+1. Are the proposed sites in 'Flood Zone 1 - Low Probability' of flood risk?

-Yes | Sites wholly in Flood Zone 1 are:
+Yes Sites wholly in Flood Zone 1 are: